 Then we went back for dinner and tried the rest of the food 😀

-Right across the road from Central BBQ is the infamous Lorraine Motel where Martin Luther King Jnr was shot and killed.
+Right across the road from Central BBQ is the infamous Lorraine Motel -now part of the Civil Rights Museum where Martin Luther King Jnr was shot and killed.

 It’s now a memorial and the motel room has not been touched since the day he was shot down by a guy with a gun in the bathroom of the hostel opposite.

-Eerily the bathroom – and building – is now the Martin Luther King Jnr Museum where you can track the time line (and sight-line) of both protagonists until the moment of that fatal shot.
+Eerily the bathroom – and building – is now part of the Civil Rights Museum where you can track the time line (and sight-line) of both protagonists until the moment of that fatal shot.